hmoragrega/workers/README.md

 [![coverage][coverage-badge]][coverage-url]
 [![godoc][godoc-badge]][godoc-url]

-Go package that allows to run a pool of workers to run job concurrently in the background.
+Go package that allows to run a pool of workers to run a job concurrently in the background.

 ## Usage